Custom Event Notification Template¶

 Template Variable Example¶

-Assume monitor by
+Assume the monitor by

-has configured region
+is configured with region

 and host